saucecontrol/PhotoSauce/doc/main.md

 ### EnableSimd : static bool

-Enables [SIMD](https://en.wikipedia.org/wiki/SIMD) versions of MagicScaler's image convolution and matting/compositing algorithms.
+Enables [SIMD](https://en.wikipedia.org/wiki/SIMD) versions of many of MagicScaler's algorithms.
 For high-quality resampling, SIMD processing yields significant performance improvements.
-This is most notable with linear light processing, which now has no performance penalty compared with sRGB processing.

-If processing predominately with low-quality resampling or in sRGB blending mode, there can be a slight performance penalty for SIMD processing.
-You can disable this if your use cases do not follow the high-quality MagicScaler defaults.

 Note that the SIMD processing is done in floating point whereas the standard processing is done in fixed point math.
 This will result in very slight output differences due to rounding.
 Differences will not be visually significant but can be detected with a binary compare.

+This property should only be used for testing/troubleshooting.
+Forcing floating point processing on incompatible hardware or runtimes will result in very poor performance, and disabling it when supported will sacrifice much of MagicScaler's current and future optimization.

 Default Value: true if the runtime/JIT and hardware support hardware-accelerated System.Numerics.Vectors, otherwise false